 Whatever you do, don’t slip away at dark.
 Nighttime is a dangerous time when a disaster strikes and the criminals will take advantage of the dark to do their looting.
 Anyone that is not a criminal will stand out and become a target.
 Since looters have to sleep as well and since they don’t like to operate during daytime, it will be the perfect time for you to move without drawing as much attention to yourself.

-Keep in mind that there will be others leaving as well if a disaster strikes and starting alliances with them might not be a good idea.
+Keep in mind that there will be others leaving as well if a disaster strikes.
+Starting alliances with them might not be a good idea.
 You should do this only with the people you trust or with the ones you could read.
 If you know their motives and if you have some idea of their character, they can tag along.
 There’s safety in numbers after all.

 Staying or going when a disaster strikes is a decision that only you can take.
-You have to keep in mind the various factors and how they will impact the integrity of your home and the health of your family.
+You have to keep in mind the various factors.
+How they will impact the integrity of your home and the health of your family.
 There is no one that can tell you what to do and what’s best for your family.
 Survival depends on knowledge, environment and the skills to make the environment work in your advantage.

 Stay safe and God Bless!